eeditiones/jinks/profiles/jinntap/doc/README.md

 The Cortez example in the demo content profile is set up in a way that will work with the jinntap profile.
 To see it, create a new application with the demo data profile, the jinntap profile and the IIIF profile.
-Set the `features.iiif.viewer` option to `pb-facsimile` and open the the `CIDTC-3823-cortez.xml` demo document.
+Set the `features.iiif.viewer` option to `pb-facsimile` and open the `CIDTC-3823-cortez.xml` demo document.

 ## Credits